 Deferred outflows of resources related to OPEB is described further in Note 8.
 Deferred outflows of resources should be recognized in OPEB expense, beginning in the current reporting period, using a systematic and rational method over a closed period equal to the average of the expected remaining services lives of all employees that are provided with OPEB through the OPEB plan (active employees and inactive employees) determined as of the beginning of the measurement period.
-The recognition period for the OPEB Plan's change in assumption is 11 years.
+The recognition period for the OPEB Plan's change in assumption and differences between expected and actual experience is 11 years.